Please rotate your device

-Gingivitis is simply inflammation of our gums, which is due to the build-up of bacteria between our teeth and gums.
+To put it simply, gingivitis is inflammation of our gums, which is due to the build-up of bacteria between our teeth and gums.

 In most cases, gingivitis begins with the formation of plaque.
 Plaque is formed when different substances such as sugars and starches come in contact with the bacteria that is normally found in our mouths.